seanbaxter/DirectXShaderCompiler/docs/AliasAnalysis.rst

-Most importantly, the ``AliasAnalysis`` class provides several methods which are used to query whether or not two memory objects alias, whether function calls can modify or read a memory object, etc.  For all of these queries, memory objects are represented as a pair of their starting address (a symbolic LLVM ``Value*``) and a static size.
+Most importantly, the ``AliasAnalysis`` class provides several methods which are used to query whether or not two memory objects alias, whether function calls can modify or read a memory object, etc.  For all of these queries, memory objects are represented as a pair of their starting address (a symbolic LLVM37 ``Value*``) and a static size.

 Representing memory objects as a starting address and a size is critically